jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Mine was usually 50–80.
 Some other insurance companies had 200 and a hold time of an hour.
 You'd hear it in their voice.

 I'd talk to these adjusters and realize my department was actually one of the better ones out there.
 We mostly got along.
-We went on trips, did bar nights, celebrated each other's achievements, and respected our managers.
+We went on trips, did bar nights, celebrated each other's achievements, and respected most of our managers.

 But they, and everyone, were simply up against a wall.